• February 4, 2025

 Artificial Intelligence (AI) in Security Monitoring

-AI-powered cameras and software can detect suspicious behavior and alert security teams in real-time.
+AI-powered cameras and software can detect suspicious behaviour and alert security teams in real-time.
+In high-stakes environments like the logistics industry, AI can identify unauthorised movements in vast warehouse spaces faster than human operators.

 Wearable Safety Devices